UQ-ULTRA/sAFT-JM-BiomJ/README.md

 This real-world-inspired data generation scheme assigns participants to an equal size of each treatment, with options for users to choose between:

 * log-logistic or Weibull true baseline hazards,
-* censoring proportions: administrative, none, or 50% censoring,
+* censoring proportions: administrative, or 50% censoring,
 * treatment effects.

 ---